Craig updates a previous letter and begins an annual tradition.

 Fortunately, my employer figured out how to get by and I worked through the lockdowns.
 And even though I wasn’t allowed to go with my wife to her doctor appointments and we couldn’t really see as many people as we would have liked or celebrated with family and friends to share in our immediate joy, we considered ourselves lucky to have spent a secluded 3 days in the hospital delivering a healthy baby boy.

 So he and we abided.
 Begrudgingly, but we abided.
-Yes, we wore our masks and we socially distanced and we washed our hands as the infinitely wise Dr. Arwady and Dr. Ezike told all the good little boys and girls of Illinois to do if they wanted a treat and wanted Santa to come.
-Yes, we abided the requirements as best we could even if it meant that, rather than walk his daughter down the aisle, Dad walked her from her apartment bedroom to the apartment living room.
-Yes, we abided, even if that meant Dad didn’t get to see his first grandson as much as he would have wanted and show him off to family and friends and all around town and, trust me, he would have wanted to every minute of every day.
+We had to wear our masks and “socially distance” and listen to the infantile reminders to wash our hands as the infinitely wise Dr. Arwady and Dr. Ezike told all the good little boys and girls of Illinois to do if they wanted a treat and wanted Santa to come.
+We abided the requirements because the Dr. Fauci’s and others had the whole world whipped into a hysteria the likes of which I’ve never before seen nor do I hope to see again and because you couldn’t live a relatively normal modern life without doing so.
+We abided the requirements even if it meant that, rather than walk his daughter down the aisle as planned, Dad walked her from her apartment bedroom to the apartment living room.
+Yes, we abided, even if that meant Dad didn’t get to show off his first grandson to family and friends and all around town and, trust me, he would have wanted to every minute of every day.

 As I alluded above, Dad was never the type to worry his family over things that were bothering him.
-That was extra true this year with some of his children preparing for some of life’s biggest events and the last thing he was going to do was not abide the requirements and put his kids or those events in jeopardy.
+That was extra true this year with some of his children preparing for some of life’s biggest events and the last thing he was going to do was put his kid’s major life events in jeopardy.

 So, until the hospital visit that first week of October, Dad hadn’t really mentioned to anyone in the family that he hadn’t been feeling great since the spring.
 There was a brief moment at the end of the summer where he mentioned he thought his eczema was flaring up again and he was checking into that.
 He was a little tired but, hey, who was he to complain?
 None of us had been feeling great with all of this in our lives.